-- Former Rebels as endorsed by the E-CLIP Committee of LGUs - The family has at least one (1) child aged 0-18 years old, or has pregnant member at the time of registration - The family is not covered by Listahanan and/or not included in Regular CCT - The family must be willing and committed to comply with the program conditionalities - Families enrolled in the MCCT / Pantawid may no longer be enrolled as new beneficiary.
-However, those who have inactive status shall be re-activated and updated especially if there are additional/new family members who are eligible in the program who need to be included / added.
+- To be eligible, FRs must have a JAPIC Certification and must be endorsed by the E-CLIP Committees of LGUs - FRs and their families must be included in the Listahanan as the standardized targeting system or until a new standardized targeting system is adopted by the government, pursuant to Rule V. Selection of Qualified Households and Criteria for Eligibility stipulated in the IRR of Republic Act No. 11310 (The Pantawid Pamilyang Pilipino Program Act) - The family has to have at least one (1) child aged 0-18 years old, or has a pregnant member at the time of registration - FRs and their families must be willing and committed to comply with the program conditionalities under RA No. 11310 and its IRR. - Families already enrolled in the Pantawid may no longer be enrolled as a new beneficiary.
+However, those who have inactive status may be reactivated and updated especially if there are additional/new family members who are eligible in the program who need to be included / added.

-Assistance to Individuals in Crisis Situation (AICS)
+Assistance to Individuals in Crisis Situation